 - Most accommodations provide free bikes.
 Use them to see the surrounding pastoral area, which is littered with dreamy scenes of rural Vietnam, from fisherman floating down streams to the water buffaloes grazing away in the rice paddies.

 - Back in the day, Anthony Bourdain visited Hoi An and crowned Banh Mi Phuong as the best banh mi in Vietnam.
 Others say the real queen is the actual queen of banh mi, Madam Khanh (her legit nickname is The Banh Mi Queen.)
 And thus, an official banh mi war was born.
-I’ll tell you my pick if you tell me yours 😉
+I’m all for Madam Khanh, just because her sandwiches have a spicy kick to them.

 Things to avoid